-New York Products Liability
+New York Products Liability Lawyer

-A failure to warn claim usually involves a product has the potential to be dangerous if not used properly.
-The consumer is reliant of clear instructions and warnings about possible hazards.
-It is usually involves a danger that is not apparent to the consumer.
+- Failure to Warn.
+A failure to warn claim usually involves a product that has the potential to be dangerous if not used properly.
+Consumers rely on clear instructions and warnings about possible hazards, particularly about dangers that are not apparent.
 Failure to warn claims could include anything from an inadequate warning on a medicine label, to an electrical device that when used improperly can cause burns.
-A claim would be present where the plaintiff was injured, and that injury would not have occurred if they had been warned.Pursuing a claim
+A claim would be present where the plaintiff was injured and that injury would not likely have occurred if they had been warned.

 - Medical Bills: Compensable expenses include fees related to emergency room treatment, hospital fees, fees for surgery, prescriptions, visits to your doctors and medical equipment.